Welcome

 Authority of Partners

-Each partner is an agent of the firm and the other partners for the purpose of the partnership business (s.
+Each partner is an agent of the firm and the other partners for the purposes of the partnership business (s.
 5 PA 1890).
-A partner can bind the firm in contract with third parties if acting within actual or apparent authority.
+A partner can bind the firm in contract with third parties when acting within actual or apparent authority.

 Key Term: actual authority

-Authority expressly given by the partnership agreement or by the other partners.
+Authority expressly conferred by the partnership agreement or implied from the partners’ consent, delegation, or established course of dealing.

 Key Term: apparent authority